actility/thingpark-enterprise-kubernetes/docs/installation-guides/azureKubernetesService.md

    kubectl label nodes <node2> thingpark.enterprise.actility.com/nodegroup-name=tpe
    kubectl label nodes <node3> thingpark.enterprise.actility.com/nodegroup-name=tpe
    ```
+- An `Azure Blob Container` with an optional `lifecycle management policy` to manage backup retention

-- A `Service Principal` allowed to push Blob in a Container.
+- A `Service Principal` allowed to push Blob to the Container.
 Following informations are required for backup configuration:
   - A SubscriptionID
   - A ClientId
   - A Secret